direct to content

 History

-On 15 August 1918, less than a year after its launch, HMS Scott was sunk off the Dutch coast.
-Although the exact cause for its demise remains unclear, the German submarine UC-17 which was patrolling in the area is usually credited for sinking the Scott.
+On 15 August 1918, less than a year after its launch, HMS Scott was sunk off the Dutch coast while escorting a convoy.
+Although the exact cause for its demise remains unclear, the German submarine UC-17 which was patrolling in the area is credited for sinking the Scott.
+Another possibility is that she ran on a mine.

 Description